danielewood/sierra-wireless-modems/Sierra-Linux-QMI-SDK.md

     mbim open respons type error  -2147480831
     Error in modem crash state checking!error code = 103
     Exiting Application!!!
     ```
+    + If you get stuck at the follow prompt for more than 60 seconds, check `dmesg` and see if the modem has already rebooted.
+    ```
+    litefw_DownloadFW succeeded.
+    Waiting for modem to come up in ONLINE mode ...
+    ```
 9. Re-enable and start ModemManager
     ```